 Best for performance under sail (monohull): Precision 23.
 Jim Taylor's foil shapes and the lead stub keel give it an edge upwind that swing-keel boats can't match.

 Best for modern design and contemporary build: Viko 21.
-The most active modern trailerable in the used market, at a price point competitive with clean used legacy boats.
+A modern trailerable at a price point that can compete with clean used legacy boats.

 Best for families with kids: O'Day 22 or Catalina 22.
 Forgiving, community-supported, cheap enough to experiment on.